Heading to the Sunshine Coast BC? We have your guide to the best stops here.

 - Persephone Brewing Company – This is a microbrewery and 11-acre farm.
 They have an onsite hops farm and also grow other crops for their onsite restaurant, Farm to Feast.

-Where to Stay: Arcturus Retreat Bed and Breakfast – Just 5km from Gibsons, enjoy a retreat to this great B&B with amazing views.
-It’s also walking distance from the Langdale Ferry Terminal and Sunshine Coast Transit Route.
+Where to Stay: Arcturus Retreat Bed and Breakfast – Just 5km from Gibsons, enjoy a retreat at this great B&B with amazing views.
+It’s also within walking distance from the Langdale Ferry Terminal and Sunshine Coast Transit Route.
+Search more hotels in Gibsons Landing.

 - Gumboot Cafe – This establishment has been a local favorite for over 20 years.
 They focus on plain and simple, yet delicious food.
 They also host community events like art exhibits, improv nights, and live music.